Vitamin D for COVID-19 and Acute Respiratory Tract Infections: SACN and NICE review the evidence

 - Current government advice on vitamin D relates to the protection of bone and muscle health and is based on the recommendations of SACN following publication of its 2016 report on Vitamin D and Health.

-- To protect bone and muscle health, the UK government advises that everyone needs vitamin D equivalent to an average daily intake of 10 micrograms (mcg or µg), the equivalent of 400 international units (IU).
+- To protect bone and muscle health, the UK government advises that everyone needs vitamin D equivalent to an average daily intake of 10µg (micrograms), the equivalent of 400 international units (IU).

 People who are indoors shielding or self-isolating will not be getting sufficient exposure to sunlight and should therefore follow this advice.

-- Supplements of the 2 major forms of vitamin D, vitamin D3 (colecalciferol) and vitamin D2 (ergocalciferol), are licensed for the prevention and treatment of vitamin D deficiency.
+- Supplements of the two major forms of vitamin D, vitamin D3 (colecalciferol) and vitamin D2 (ergocalciferol), are licensed for the prevention and treatment of vitamin D deficiency.

 Vitamin D and COVID-19